jorge-leon/odmon/README.md

 :    if set to true, the drive will not be shown in the GUI and not be
      monitored by *odmon*.

+You can also set global parameters, they must come before the first section.

+:xterm:
+:    a commandline string to use for the xterm, must end with -e :    example: `xterm -T {$title} -hold -rv -e`

+:window,state:
+:    set to `normal` if you want to show the main window on startup

 ## Adding new drives